Guidelines For Wilmington Library Meeting Room Rentals

 What are the facility use requirements?

-Immediate confirmation is for meeting planners who wish to reserve Library space, have full details of their events, and are prepared to forward any fees, if applicable.
-After filling out the meeting room application, the planner or group representative must confirm the pertinent information to the Library staff member.
+Immediate confirmation is for meeting planners who wish to reserve Library meeting space, have full details of their events, and are prepared to forward any fees, if applicable.

 Conditional confirmation is for meeting planners who wish to reserve Library space on a tentative basis, but do not have full details of their events.
 The date and times for your meetings will be held after the initial communication with a Library staff member.
 If, however, the Library has not received emailed confirmation and all pertinent information (including fees payments for meeting room reservations when applicable) within 2 weeks prior to the event, the “hold” will be released and the date will no longer be reserved.